jansony1/voice_matching_test/README.md

 Error: net::ERR_CONNECTION_REFUSED
 ```
 Solution:
-- Local development: Ensure backend service is running
-- Cloud deployment: Verify BACKEND_URL configuration, ensure it includes the `/api` prefix
+- Verify BACKEND_URL configuration, ensure it includes the `/api` prefix
+- Check if the backend service is running and accessible

-2. AWS Credentials Error
+2. IAM Role Error
 ```
-Invalid credentials
+Error fetching EC2 role
 ```
 Solution:
-- Check AWS credentials in the .env file
-- Ensure AWS credentials have necessary permissions
+- Ensure the EC2 instance has the correct IAM role attached with the necessary permissions
+- Check the EC2 instance metadata is accessible (http://169.254.169.254 should be reachable from the instance)

 3. Mixed Content Error
-If you see mixed content errors on an HTTPS site, ensure all requests (including backend API calls) use HTTPS.
+If you see mixed content errors, ensure all requests (including backend API calls) use the same protocol (HTTP or HTTPS).

 ## Development Considerations

 1. Backend API Routes
    All backend API routes are prefixed with `/api`.
-When developing new API endpoints, there's no need to include `/api` in the route definition as it's already set globally in the FastAPI application.
+When developing new endpoints, there's no need to include `/api` in the route definition as it's already set globally in the FastAPI application.

 2. Frontend API Calls
    Ensure all API calls to the backend use the correct URL, including the `/api` prefix.
 This is typically configured through the `BACKEND_URL` environment variable.

+3. IAM Role and Temporary Token
+   - The frontend fetches the EC2 role and temporary token from the backend
+   - The backend refreshes the temporary token automatically when needed
+   - Ensure your IAM role has the minimum necessary permissions for your application's functionality

-3. Local Development vs Production
+4. Local Development
-   - For local development, the backend URL is typically `http://backend:8000/api`
-   - In production, it should be a complete HTTPS URL, e.g., `https://your-domain.com/api`

-## Contributing
-1. Fork the repository
-2. Create a feature branch
-3. Implement changes
-4. Submit a pull request with a detailed description
+   For local development without an EC2 instance, you may need to modify the authentication method or use AWS credentials directly.
+Ensure you don't commit any sensitive information to version control.

 ## License
 MIT License